Types of Charcoal

 Lump Charcoal

-Lump charcoal is made from whole pieces of natural wood that have been kiln fired.
-Lump is typically irregular in shape, with different brands carrying different sizes of chunks.
-It has the ability to burn hot (great for high heat searing), produce less ash, and can give your food a heavier smoke flavor.
+Lump charcoal comes from whole pieces of kiln-fired natural wood.
+It’s typically irregular in shape, with different brands carrying different sizes of chunks.
+Lump charcoal has the ability to burn hot (great for high heat searing), produce less ash, and can give your food a heavier smoke flavor.
 Additionally, larger chunks of lump charcoal tend to have a long burn time.

 Some downsides of lump charcoal are that the heat can be inconsistent from piece to piece, depending on their size.
 These inconsistencies can produce hot spots and possibly overcook or burn your food.
-Lump charcoal is a little harder to find and can come in at a higher price point than briquettes.
+You may find lump charcoal a little harder to find and it can be more expensive than briquettes.

 Charcoal on butcher paper.